 Home

 In a previous post, we looked at what SKI combinators are, and how to encode and interpret them.
-We also mentioned that these 3 combinators form a Turing-complete language, because every lambda calculus term can be translated into an SKI combinator term.
+We also mentioned that these 3 combinators form a Turing-complete language1, because every lambda calculus term can be translated into an SKI combinator term.

 Source code is available here